Is digital declutter for you?

-Last week, I told you about why I am radically downsizing my digital clutter and digital commitments— to reclaim my time and attention.
+Last week, I told you about why I’m radically downsizing my digital footprint and digital commitments— to reclaim my time and attention.
 But, is digital declutter for you?

 Below are five things I thought were worth sharing this week:

-Is digital declutter for you?
 Digital declutter is a very personal journey.
 Everyone finds different aspects of the digital world overwhelming and stressful, if at all.
-In this post, I share three ideas to determine if digital declutter is for you: pay attention, identify your top offenders, and visualize your ideal uncluttered digital space.
+In is digital declutter for you, I share three ideas to determine if digital declutter is for you, including paying attention, identifying your top offenders, and visualizing your ideal uncluttered digital space.

-I watched Are You Up for a Digital Declutter? by Cal Newport.
-In this 8-minute video, Newport explains why you need to go all-in if you want to redefine your relationship with personal technology.
+I watched Are You Up for a Digital Declutter, a 8-minute video by Cal Newport where he explains why you need to go all-in if you want to redefine your relationship with personal technology.

 If you’re seeing this newsletter for the first time, you can subscribe here.